kobotoolbox/docs/source/converting_to_spss_and_stata.md

-# Converting your Data into SPSS and/or Stata
+# Converting Data into SPSS and/or Stata

 **This article helps you convert your data into SPSS and/or Stata.
 Please note you need IBM SPSS and Stata which are third party apps**